-In order to become a physician, you must complete a three or four year Medical Doctor (MD) degree program at an accredited university, followed by family medicine or specialty post-graduate training.
-Subsequently, completion of the qualifying examinations of the Medical Council of Canada and licensing by the provincial or territorial licensing authority are required.
-This means a commitment of seven to nine or more years.
+In order to become a physician, you must complete a Medical Doctor (MD) degree program at an accredited university, followed by residency in family medicine or specialty post-graduate training.
+Completion of the qualifying examinations of the Medical Council of Canada and licensing by the provincial or territorial licensing authority is also a requirement for becoming a physician.
+The path to becoming a doctor requires a commitment of seven to nine or more years.
 Some medical schools require two to three years of pre-med while others may require a bachelor's degree.
-After the MD degree, you may choose between Family Practice (2 years minimum) or other medical specialties (at least 4 years) and will spend your time as a resident physician training for certification while being paid (currently about $35,000 a year) to care for patients.
+After the MD degree, you may choose Family Practice (2 years minimum) or other medical specialties (at least 4 years) and will spend your time as a resident physician training for certification while being paid to care for patients.

-In general, the factors affecting acceptance to medical school include the following:
+Generally, the acceptance to medical school is based on the following factors:

 - A high grade point average.

 - Successful completion of certain undergraduate courses.
 The required courses vary from one institution to another.
 In general, courses in Biology, Mathematics, Organic and Inorganic Chemistry, Biochemistry, Physics, and English are recommended.
 Some universities suggest studying Humanities and the Social Sciences in order to have a broad academic background.
 A well-rounded education helps develop desirable qualities in a physician such as an understanding of how society works and excellent communication skills.

 - Results of the Medical College Admission Test (MCAT).

 - Extracurricular activities - especially those reflecting public or health-related service, volunteer work, and other evidence of your initiative.